Use form and field events

 The field must lose focus.

-The OnChange event does not occur if the field is changed programmatically using the setValue method.
+The OnChange event doesn’t occur if the field is changed programmatically using the setValue method.
 If you want event handlers for the OnChange event to run after you set the value, you must use the fireOnChange method in your code.

 After the event, the data in the field will be revalidated.
-This means that you cannot use the event to enter invalid data.
+This means that you can’t use the event to enter invalid data.

-Some actions that can be performed by using the OnChange event include the following:
+Actions that can be performed by using OnChange include the following: